-Author Hazel Edwards is offering a year-long non-fiction masterclass next year, with the aim of participants completing their books by December 2019.
-The workshop will run in the Victorian Archives Centre close Victorian Archives Centre Definition This is the main repository for Victorian government archives and the offices of Public Record Office Victoria (PROV) and National Archives Australia (NAA) Victoria branch.
-There is a joint reading room at the centre between PROV and the NAA at 99 Shiel Street, North Melbourne. conference room on the first Friday of each month throughout 2019.
+Author Hazel Edwards is offering a year-long non-fiction masterclass next year, with the aim of participants completing their books by December 2020.
+The workshop will run in the Victorian Archives Centre conference room on the first Friday of each month throughout 2020.

-This is the third year this masterclass has been run at the Victorian Archives Centre with all participants from previous years completing family histories and other non-fiction works within the year, many utilising the records of Public Record Office Victoria and National Archives within their research.
+This is the fourth year this masterclass has been based at the Victorian Archives Centre with all participants from previous years completing family histories and other non-fiction works within the year, many utilising the records of Public Record Office Victoria and National Archives within their research.
 Some past participants have also crafted additional, history-based picture books for children in their families using their research.